Loading

 A first step in the creation of curry was the arrival in India of spicy hot chili peppers, along with other ingredients such as tomatoes and potatoes, part of the Columbian exchange of plants between the Old World and the New World.
 During the British Raj, Anglo-Indian cuisine developed, leading to Hannah Glasse's 18th century recipe for "currey the India way" in England.
 Curry was then spread in the 19th century by indentured Indian sugar workers to the Caribbean, and by British traders to Japan.
 Further exchanges around the world made curry a fully international dish.

 Many types of curry exist in different countries.
 In Southeast Asia, curry often contains a spice paste and coconut milk.
 In India, the spices are fried in oil or ghee to create a paste; this may be combined with a water-based broth, or sometimes with milk or coconut milk.
 In China and Korea, curries are based on a commercial curry powder.
 Curry restaurants outside their native countries often adapt their cuisine to suit local tastes; for instance, Thai restaurants in the West sell red, yellow, and green curries with chili peppers of those colours, often combined with additional spices of the same colours.
-In Britain, curry has become the national dish, with some types adopted from India, others modified or wholly invented, as with chicken tikka masala, created by British Bangladeshi restaurants in the 20th century.
+In Britain, curry has become a national dish, with some types adopted from India, others modified or wholly invented, as with chicken tikka masala, created by British Bangladeshi restaurants in the 20th century.

 Etymology